anvaldes/sklearn-migrator/README.md

   image_output_1.7.0
 ```

 viii.
-Finally you can find your migrated model in the folder 'output_model' and its name is 'new_model.pkl'
+Finally you can find your migrated model in the folder `/output_model` and its name is `new_model.pkl`.
+This model is a scikit-learn model of version `1.7.0`.

 ---

-## 🧩 Importing Functions
+## 🧾 Function Signatures & Parameters

 Each model in `sklearn-migrator` provides a pair of functions:

+- `serialize_<model_name>(model, version_in)`
-- `serialize_<model_name>` — Converts a trained model into a portable dictionary.
+  Converts a trained scikit-learn model into a portable, version-agnostic dictionary.

+- `deserialize_<model_name>(data, version_out)`
-- `deserialize_<model_name>` — Reconstructs the model in a target `scikit-learn` version from the dictionary.
+  Reconstructs a scikit-learn model in a specific target version using the serialized dictionary.

 ### 🧮 Regression Models